 How To Protect Your Professional Medical License If Charged With Crime

-As a medical professional, the best outcome you can hope for is to avoid a conviction.
+As a medical professional, the outcome you can hope for is to avoid a conviction.
 Oftentimes, this will mean having to go to trial and getting an acquittal.
-You cannot depend on this for every case, but if you hire a lawyer like us with good negotiation skills, you will have the best chance of a good outcome.
+You cannot depend on this for every case, but if you hire a lawyer like us with good negotiation skills, you will have the chance of a good outcome.
 If your case results in a plea deal, this will minimize your exposure to professional discipline.

 What Can Be Done If I Am Charged With A Felony?